yimengli46/bellman_point_goal/README.md

 Upzip the scene data and put it under `habitat-lab/data/scene_datasets/mp3d`.
 You are also suggested to download *task* dataset of **Point goal Navigation on MP3D** from [here](https://github.com/facebookresearch/habitat-lab/blob/main/DATASETS.md "here")
 Unzip the episode data and put it under `habitat-lab/data/datasets/pointnav/mp3d`.
-Create softlinks to the data.
+Create soft links to the data.
 ```
 cd  bellman_point_goal
 ln -s habitat-lab/data data